FSM1/typeface-montserrat-cyrillic/README.md

-# typeface-montserrat
+# typeface-montserrat-cyrillic

 The CSS and web font files to easily self-host “Montserrat”.

 ## Install

-`npm install --save typeface-montserrat`
+`npm install --save typeface-montserrat-cyrillic`

 ## Use